jinit24/Scrabble-bot/docs/index.md

 The main branch uses this idea.
 It's a bigger issue implementing this for case 4.
 You have to iterate over possible lengths on top and below, which worsens the complexity.

-## Improved Idea - Travesring the trie
+## Improved Idea - Traversing the trie
 This is almost 10x faster than the above idea.
 Instead we traverse through the trie.
 So an argument 'word' here is kind of regex.
 For example, here * can represent any character present in the tiles.
 In case 4 it can represent an empty tile.